Classified Leave Types and Policies

 - Repealed

-- This provision applies to job appointment, probational, or permanent employees who are on leave without pay and called to active duty (does not apply to employees on weekend drills).
+- This provision applies to job appointments, probational, or permanent employees who are on leave without pay and called to active duty (does not apply to employees on weekend drills).

 - When an employee’s 15-day military leave with pay has been exhausted, an employee whose military base pay is lower than the employee’s state pay will be paid the difference between the military base pay and the state base pay.
 These payments will be paid on the same dates as the employee’s regular pay dates unless other arrangements are made.
 Employees who are receiving this pay differential shall provide documentation to ensure correct calculation of the pay difference.
 An employee using annual leave is not eligible for pay differential.